arbor-sim/arbor/doc/python/interconnectivity.rst

     .. note::

-        An minimal full example of a connection reads as follows:
+        A minimal full example of a connection reads as follows:
         (see :ref:`network tutorial <tutorialnetworkring>` for a more comprehensive example):

         .. code-block:: python